ADORSYS-GIS/keycloak-oid4vp-plugin/NOTES.md

 # Consequential changes as we ported code to this plugin version

 - The realm migration logic was moved to `OID4VPUserAuthEndpointFactory`.
-- Client scheme was hardcoded for compatibility with the Lissi wallet, because aud claim pattern matching is not yet available in base Keycloak.